mhausenblas/usn-app/README.md

 * Generate the data - DONE
 * Implement the batch layer using Hive - DONE
-* Implement the serving layer using HBase
+* Implement the serving layer using HBase - DONE
-* Implement user interface and some examples
+* List typical queries and implement user interface and some examples

 ## License